matinejlali5-cell/Matin-Tech/README.md

 <!-- ============================================================ -->
 ## 🇬🇧 English
 ### 🚀 Introduction
-**SAZ SPLITTER X** is a professional, state‑of‑the‑art engine for extracting, filtering, and optimising **V2Ray** configurations from multiple sources.
+**MATIN TECH** is a professional, state‑of‑the‑art engine for extracting, filtering, and optimising **V2Ray** configurations from multiple sources.
 Featuring a cyberpunk design and a terminal‑like interface, this tool allows you to:
 - Fetch configurations from **over 50 trusted sources** simultaneously.
 - Extract **VLESS**, **VMess**, **Trojan**, **Shadowsocks**, **Hysteria**, and **Hysteria2** configs.
 - Apply smart filters based on **protocol** and **transport** types.